broglir/pgw-python/README.md

 4) regrid_horizontal.py
 5) cclm_vertical.py (caution if an RCM different from CCLM is used this script needs to be replaced or reprogrammed according to the definition of the vertical grid.
 But it serves as inspiration)

-The scripts produce so-called climate change deltas which subsequently can be added to the original RCM boundary data.

 **Input on Monthly Timescale**